U.S. Drunk Driving Threshold May Be Lowered to Reduce Fatality Rates

 Binge drinking on a regular basis is dangerous, and can eventually turn into a habit that leads to problems with dependence and addiction.
 An alcohol detox helps you overcome physical dependence on alcohol so you no longer experience alcohol cravings and other withdrawal symptoms when you’re not drinking.
 Detox is the first stage of treatment for any substance use disorder, and helps you achieve improved physical and mental health after being dependent on alcohol.

 Today’s alcohol detox treatments are safer than ever, and are usually overseen by experienced, licensed medical staff at a hospital or inpatient detox center.
 A medical detox from alcohol can lower your risk for insomnia, seizures, and heart complications, which are more common in people who have been drinking heavily for many years.
 You may even be prescribed medications that can reduce certain symptoms of alcohol withdrawal, along with medications that eliminate alcohol cravings.

-If you need an alcohol detox to quit drinking and become healthier, call our 24/7 confidential helpline at 800-483-2193.
+If you need an alcohol detox to quit drinking and become healthier, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring addiction counselors will help you find the nearest alcohol detox center so you become healthier and addiction-free.